Mobile phone in hand

 Know That Google Prefers Responsive Design

-There’s no evidence to suggest that you’ll be penalized for using a different approach, but there’s also no reason not to follow Google’s recommendation.
+There’s no evidence suggesting Google will penalize you for using a different approach.
+However, there’s also no reason not to follow Google’s recommendation.

 Local Search Is Huge On Mobile Devices